-Focuses on diversity of life, anatomy and physiology of organisms, and ecosystem organization and processes in an evolutionary context.
+Focuses on biological processes with a chemical foundation, including macromolecules, cellular structure, metabolism, and genetics in an evolutionary context.
 Explores the core concepts of evolution; structure and function; information flow, storage and exchange; pathways and transformations of energy and matter; and systems biology.
-Emphasizes process of science, interdisciplinary approach, and relevance of biology to society.
+Emphasizes the process of science, interdisciplinary approach, and relevance of biology to society.
 Part II of a two-course sequence.
 Lecture 3 hours.
-Recitation and laboratory 3 hours.
+Laboratory 3 hours.
 Total 6 hours per week.
-4 credits Prerequisite is BIO 101